 There are two simple ways faculty, staff, and other employees can assist students in traumatic situations: The Student in Distress Referral and the Basic Needs Services Request.

-This is the best way for concerned parties to assist students experiencing psychological or behavioral issues in the classroom or off campus.
-Please use this form if you suspect a student is struggling with suicidal ideation, substance abuse, or an eating disorder.
+- Student in Distress Referral - This is the best way for concerned parties to assist students experiencing psychological or behavioral issues in the classroom or off campus.
+Please use this process if you suspect a student is struggling with suicidal ideation, substance abuse, or an eating disorder.

 Counseling & Psychological Services (CAPS)